kuriwaki/cces_candidates/README.md

 ### Candidate Names (`candidatename`)

 Standardized candidate name following Jim Snyder's coding rules.
-The specifics of this varibale are important for overtime tracking because __name and state__ uniquely identify a unique person in the data.
+The specifics of this variable are important for overtime tracking because __name and state uniquely identify a unique person__ across all his Congressional candidate data (at least 1950 to the present).
 The syntax is

 `[Last name], [First Name] [Middle name] ([Nickname]), [Jr/Sr/I/II/III]`